Asthma Medications (cont.)

 - Find a local Asthma & Allergy Specialist in your town

-What are the different forms of asthma medications (pills, inhalers, nebulizers)?
+What are the different forms of medications (pills, inhalers, nebulizers) to treat asthma?

 Nebulizers are machines that allow asthma medications to be delivered in an aerosolized form, and the medications are then inhaled through a mouthpiece or mask.
 Nebulizers are often used for children who are unable to perform the proper technique required for inhalers.
 Some asthma medications are also available as pills.
-There is only one available injectable medication for asthma (omalizumab -- see below), and this is administered in a health care setting only.
+There is currently only one available injectable medication for asthma (omalizumab [Xolair] -- see below), and this is administered in a health-care setting only.
+Within the near future, there will likely be additional asthma medications that can be administered as an injection, either subcutaneously or intravenously.

 What are the specific controller medications for asthma?

 Combination controller medications exist for patients whose asthma symptoms are not well controlled on inhaled corticosteroids alone.
-These medications have a long-acting beta-agonist (formoterol or salmeterol), which is a medication that helps to open the airways (bronchodilate), in addition to the inhaled corticosteroids.
+These medications have a long-acting beta-agonist (formoterol [Foradil] or salmeterol [Serevent]), which is a medication that helps to open the airways (bronchodilate), in addition to the inhaled corticosteroids.
 The combination controller medications include fluticasone/salmeterol (Advair), budesonide/formoterol (Symbicort), and mometasone/formoterol (Dulera).
 These medications are available for delivery by inhaler.

-Another oral medication for asthma is called theophylline.
+Another oral medication for asthma is called theophylline (Respbid, Slo-Bid, Theo-24).
 This is an older asthma medication that is not used as frequently today as in the past.
 This medication acts to open the airways (bronchodilate) and also improves inflammation in the lung due to immune cells activated in asthma.
 Theophylline is usually used in combination with other asthma medications.
 Its use is often limited by potential side effects that are not a concern with other asthma medications.

-Oral steroids, such as prednisone, prednisolone, methylprednisolone, and dexamethasone are often used during asthma flares to provide prompt relief for asthmatic patients.
-Although very effective, these medications have many side effects, and are only used when absolutely necessary.
+Oral steroids, such as prednisone (Deltasone, Liquid Pred), prednisolone (Flo-Pred, Pediapred, Orapred, Orapred ODT), methylprednisolone (Medrol, Depo-Medrol, Solu-Medrol), and dexamethasone (DexPak), are often used during asthma flares to provide prompt relief for asthmatic patients.
+Although very effective, these medications have many side effects and are only used when absolutely necessary.
 Some patients with severe asthma, however, may require oral steroids frequently or even on a daily basis.

 A complete list of commonly used asthma medications is as follows: